 If you’re using BlueDot Insights, you know that you’ve eliminated much of the manual process of infectious disease surveillance.
 Congrats!

 While cutting down on surveillance time is great (perhaps “sanity saving” is more accurate?), BlueDot Insights can also take a world full of infectious disease outbreaks and narrow that view down to only what you need to know.
-If you want real-time infectious disease alerts based on your location, you’ve found it.
+If you want near real-time infectious disease alerts based on your location, you’ve found it.

 We want to make sure you’re reaping the full benefits BlueDot Insights, so we put together these five tips to make sure you’re getting the most out of the dashboard.